RISKVFT/AutomatePULPissimo/README.md

 # AutomatePULPissimo

+This is a project aimed to install the PULPissimo platform in order to more easily test and debug the RISCV core (RI5CY in this case) used in it.
 Here you can find a series of bash script aimed to automatize the PULPissimo installation and debugging processes for the ZCU102 board (and some other boards).

 ## Software and Hardware requirements